bingke/LeetCode/README.md

 # LeetCode
-Record ideas and code to do Leetcode Problems
+Record ideas and code to do Leetcode Problems.